-It seems unlikely that emerging country firms acquire U.S. firms at random.
+It seems unlikely that emerging-country firms acquire U.S. firms at random.
 As discussed in the introduction, ideally, in order to evaluate the impact of foreign ownership we would like to have information on the set of prospective firms from which the target was selected.
-In other words, we would like to compare the performance of a firm that receives foreign investment to the performance of the firm's identical twin (or multiple) with no foreign investment.
-While this sort of counterfactual is not generally observable, we use propensity score matching techniques to construct a control group of non-acquired U.S. firms that closely match the U.S. targets.
-A firm is "selected" into the control group if it is sufficiently similar to acquired U.S. firms on the basis of the key determinants of the acquisition decision.
+In other words, we would like to compare the performance of a firm that receives foreign investment to the performance of the firm's identical twin (or multiple) with no foreign investment11.
+While this sort of twin or "runner-up" firm is not generally observable, we use propensity score matching techniques to identify a control group of non-acquired U.S. firms that closely match the U.S. targets.12 A firm is "selected" into the control group if it is sufficiently similar to the acquired firms on the basis of the key determinants of the acquisition decision.
 In other words, our goal is to find a set of control firms that are a priori equally likely to be acquired by an emerging-market firm as those firms which ultimately are acquired.
+One of the main advantages of the method is that it allows matching without parametric assumptions or imposing a particular model specification, ex ante.

-Let $A{i,t} \in \{0,1\}$ be a dummy variable indicating whether a U.S. firm is acquired by an emerging-market firm at time t and let $y{i,t+u}^1$ denote target firm performance u periods after the acquisition takes place, where $u \ge 0$ .
-The performance of a matched non-acquired U.S. firm is given by $y{i,t+u}^0$ .
-For a given U.S. firm, we will only observe performance in one of the two states; foreign acquisition ( $y{i,t+u}^1$ ), or not ( $y{i,t+u}^0$ ).
-The average effect of an emerging-market firm acquisition of a U.S. target is the following:
+Let $A{i,t} \in \{0,1\}$ be a dummy variable indicating whether a U.S. firm is acquired by an emerging-market firm at time t and let $y{i,t+u}^1$ denote target-firm performance outcome variables u periods after the acquisition takes place, where $u \ge 0$.
+The outcome variable for the matched non-acquired U.S. firms is given by $y{i,t+u}^0$.
+For a given U.S. firm, we will only observe performance outcome variables in one of the two states; foreign acquisition $(y{i,t+u}^1)$, or not